SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 Let's look at the example:

-For the test purpouses, I will be using free cat API with *https://api.thecatapi.com/v1/images/search* endpoint*.*
+For test purposes, I will be using free cat API with *https://api.thecatapi.com/v1/images/search* endpoint*.*

-At start, let's create a cat getter function.
+At the start, let's create a cat getter function.

 ```javascript
 import axios from 'axios';